mikeseese/video-face-recognition/README.md

 Running `./export.sh` will create a compressed tarball of the `.data` directory with the `vfr-export-YYYYmmdd-HHMMss.tar.gz` pattern.
 You can then transfer this file wherever you'd like to store it.

+##### Exporting the Database
+Unfortunately I wasn't able to get the database files to be easily exported.
+The `export.sh` script will only export the training images and facial recognition model.
+To export the database, you can [access Adminer](#database-navigation) and clicking the `Export` link on the left sidebar.

 #### Import
 Before importing **you should [stop the VFR system](#startstoprestart).**

 Copy the tarball that you had previously [exported](#export) to this directory.
 Run `sudo ./import.sh <vfr-export-YYYYmmdd-HHMMss.tar.gz>`.

 For safe keeping, `import.sh` will conduct an `export` before importing to prevent data loss since importing will overwrite the `.data` directly completely.
 You can disable the preliminary export (**though this will delete your `.data` directory upon import!**) by adding the `--no-backup` argument: `sudo ./import.sh --no-backup <vfr-export-YYYYmmdd-HHMMss.tar.gz>`

+##### Importing the Database
+Unfortunately I wasn't able to get the database files to be easily imported.
+The `import.sh` script will only import the training images and facial recognition model.
+To import the database, you can [access Adminer](#database-navigation) and clicking the `Import` link on the left sidebar.

 ### Clean Persistent Data
 :warning: **YOU WILL LOSE ALL OF YOUR TRAINED FACIAL MODELS, DASHBOARD USER INFORMATION, LOGS, ETC**